spindogs/wp-platform/README.md

     use Platform\Translation as T;
     echo '<h1>'.T::_('Hello world').'</h1>';

+If you want new translations to automatically be created in the database, add the following line to `functions.php`:

+    Platform\Setup::debug();

 ## Admin

 From time to time you may want to add custom interfaces to the wordpress back office.
 You can do this by setting up routes in `App\Routes.php` using the `Routes::admin()` method: